 This means the record was stamped by Plastylite, the pressing company Blue Note used prior to the Liberty Records Buy out of 1967.

 This also can show a superior quality record sonically, but of course sound quality is always a matter of preference, and sometimes the gap isn’t so wide to call for extreme prices in my opinion.

 Don’t ignore the late 60’s and 70’s Liberty pressings

 Many collectors ignore anything released after the Liberty buy out, especially the more commercial organ soul jazz.
 I freely admit I love this music itself more than the vinyl.
 If I had to unload my collection someday, I could live with it, knowing I still have CD’s and Digital copies of the music I love.
 The hardest thing would be missing those 12 inch covers and that connection of feeling closer to the artists themselves.

 I have found Dozens of fantastic artists on the cheap, Big John Patton, Brother Jack McDuff, Lou Donaldson, and Jimmy McGriff, all worthy of enjoyment.

-Also one of my best liberty label discoveries was Tyrone Washington, the mysterious tenor saxophonist who has almost completely disappeared from jazz, made one Blue Note in 1967.
+Also one of my best liberty label discoveries was Tyrone Washington, the mysterious tenor saxophonist who has almost disappeared from jazz, he made one Blue Note in 1967.